GluuFederation/docs-casa-prod/docs/source/developer/architecture.md

 * Underlying operating system: The Linux distro where your Gluu Server is running.
 For plugin development, there is no restriction on the operating system.

-* Java SE version: Gluu Server comes with JDK 1.8 installed in the chroot container, that is, the war file of Casa uses a JVM in such version.
-For plugin development, JDK 1.8 is recommended as well.
+* Java version: Gluu Server comes with Java 11 installed in the chroot container, that is, the war file of Casa uses a JVM in such version.
+For plugin development, JDK 11 is recommended as well.

-* Application container: Casa runs in a Jetty 9.4 instance (which is setup upon installation of Casa).
+* Application container: Casa runs in a Jetty 9 instance (which is setup upon installation of Casa).
 Plugin writers don't need to use an application container since they only produce jar files.

 * Build tool: To write plugins, we recommend Maven 3.
 However, any build system which allows the user to create fat (Uber) jars will suffice.